 The Global Energy Prize annually honors outstanding achievements in energy research and technology from around the world that are helping address the world’s various and pressing energy challenges.
 The Global Energy Prize, founded in 2002, is awarded to the most accomplished minds in the research world.
-The honorees are awarded the Global Energy Prize at the International Economic Forum in St Petersburg along with a prize of USD 1.3 million (RUB 33 million) to fund future research programmes, the largest energy research grant of its kind in the world.
+The honorees are awarded the Global Energy Prize along with a prize of RUB 39 million.

 The Global Energy Prize Ceremony 2007: "I am delighted that one of the recipients of the 2007 Global Energy International Prize is a British scientist, Professor Geoff Hewitt.
 Research and innovation in energy have a vital role to play in helping the world meet the twin challenges of energy and climate security.
 Stabilization of greenhouse gases in the atmosphere will require the deployment of low carbon and high-efficiency technologies on a vast scale".